-• (4) Odies Place is an old farm site about a half mile north of where the R2R Trail crosses Hutchins Creek.
+(4) Odies Place is an old farm site about a half mile north of where the R2R Trail crosses Hutchins Creek.
+Click here for Odie and Florence Bridgeman infomation.
 At the site you will find the shelter shown below along with several pieces of abandoned old farm equipment, a car and some old building remnants.
 The GPS coordinates are N37° 34.078' W89° 23.858'.